Naptwen/OpenRL/Readme.md

 2. New : Coloring the each node by its type
 3. New : Change a lot for objective coding
 4. New : More easy tree structure
+5. New : Multi threading for the running program
 Sep 10, 2022.
 1. New : Applying shared lib of reward and enviro function for runtime.
 2. New : RNN model (dynamical shapes)